sagaxyz/node-deploy/README.md

 Collection of util commands to interact with the cluster.
 The script is organized into main commands with subcommands for better organization:

 #### Controller Commands
-- `controller scale-down`         Scale down the controller deployment
+- `controller down`               Scale down the controller deployment
-- `controller scale-up`           Scale up the controller deployment
+- `controller up`                 Scale up the controller deployment
 - `controller restart`            Restart controller pod

 #### Individual Chainlet Commands